 Sprat in the Baltic is sampled as one single stock, and samples containing both herring and sprat are collected from randomly selected fishing vessels.
-In Sweden, sprat is mainly caught in one merged métier, constituting of trawls (OTB\SPF\16-31\0\0), (PTM\SPF\16-31\0\0) and (PTM\SPF\>=32\0\0).
+In Sweden, sprat is mainly caught in one merged métier, constituting of trawls (OTB_SPF_16-31_0_0), (PTM_SPF_16-31_0_0) and (PTM_SPF>=32_0_0).
 Samples are purchased from different landing ports (see above).
 Each sample is constituted of 50 or 100 individuals collected randomly from about 6 - 10 kg of landed fish.
 All samples are transported to SLU, IMR in Lysekil for analysis.
-Information on age, length, weight and sex is collected in 1st and 2nd quarter due to the typical spawning activity of Baltic sprat in the 2nd quarter.
+Information on age, length, weight and sex is collected routinely from each individual sampled.
+Gonadal maturity is recorded for the individuals collected in 1st and 2nd quarter due to the typical spawning activity of Baltic sprat in the 2nd quarter.
 During the Baltic International Acoustic Survey conducted in the 4th quarter, information on age, length, weight and sex is collected.
 No sampling for maturity is performed during the Survey.